zalyoung/gitlab-handbook/content/handbook/engineering/releases/patch-releases/index.md

 At GitLab, we have two types of patch releases:

-1. Planned (default): A planned patch release to publish all available bug and vulnerability fixes per the [GitLab Maintenance Policy].
+1. Planned (default): A planned patch release to publish all available bug and vulnerability fixes per the [GitLab Maintenance Policy](https://docs.gitlab.com/ee/policy/maintenance.html).
 This is an SLO driven type that take place around the [monthly release](https://about.gitlab.com/releases/).
 1. Unplanned critical: An unplanned, immediate patch and mitigation is required.

 An overview of both types of patch release and their touchpoints is included below.